 Then we define a new linear transformation, from V to U, which turns it around and uses the preimages as a set of images defining the new linear transformation.
-Explain to yourself how we know that preimages is a basis for U, and why this will create a bijection.
+Explain to yourself how we know that preimages is a basis for U, and why this will create an invertible linear transformation.